 Retired Friends lists spayed and neutered pedigreed adult cats retired from breeding and showing who are looking for new homes.

 Each cat listing includes a detailed description of the cat, including birthdate, color, gender, home preferences, personality, whether the breeder will ship, and contact information.
 Many listings also include a picture.

 Since its start, Retired Friends has helped place 3,155 retired show cats

 (I only count ones placed as a direct result of listing

-and yes, we ask!).
+and yes, I ask!).
 The FBRL was the first service on the

 Web to offer a retired adult placement service for showing/breeding